Nebular Line Emission During the Epoch of Reionization: Predictions for BLUETIDES

-Unfortunately this good agreement is not seen in the luminosity function, as shown in Fig. \ref{fig:LFdeBarros}, which is systematically offset to higher luminosities ($\sim 0.3\,{\rm dex}$) or higher space densities ($\sim 0.7\,{\rm dex}$).
-The cause of this discrepancy appears to lie in the relation between the combined line luminosity and the far-UV luminosity, which is used to convert the observed far-UV luminosity function to a line luminosity function.
+Unfortunately this good agreement is not seen in the luminosity function, as shown in Fig. \ref{fig:LFdeBarros}.
+The observed luminosity function is systematically offset to higher luminosities ($\sim 0.4\,{\rm dex}$) or higher space densities ($\sim 0.7\,{\rm dex}$) than that predicted by \bluetides.
+The cause of this discrepancy appears to lie in the relation between the combined line luminosity and the far-UV luminosity, which is used by \citet{deBarros2019} to convert the observed FUV luminosity function to a line luminosity function.
 The individual values measured by \citet{deBarros2019} for this are shown in Fig. \ref{fig:LUVLlineRatio} and are compared to the values predicted by \bluetides.
-The measured values appear to be on average $\sim 0.3\,{\rm dex}$ higher than predicted by \bluetides.
+The measured values are on average $\sim 0.4\,{\rm dex}$ higher than predicted by \bluetides.
 As many of the measured values are above the intrinsic expectation (see Fig. \ref{fig:LUVLlineRatioPhysics}) one interpretation of this discrepancy is that \citet{deBarros2019} measure higher dust attenuations than predicted by \bluetides.
 It is also possible that differences between the measured and predicted values of the metallicity, age, ionisation parameter, and hydrogen density can have an effect.
 Given the limited observational constraints such differences may not be surprising considering the range of degeneracies present.

-With the arrival of the \webbtelescope\ it will be possible to obtain direct measurements of individual line luminosities and equivalent widths for a large range of galaxies at $z\sim 8$ and beyond providing a much clearer assessment of whether these predictions match the real Universe.
+As direct emission line measurements become available from the {\em Webb Telescope} and other upcoming facilities the cause of this discrepancy should become clearer.